balkan-power/rubymatrix/README.md

 - bright-white

 ## DISCLAIMER
 The author of this software is not affiliated with, associated with, or endorsed by, Warner Bros.
-Pictures.
+Pictures and its respective owners.

-The copyright of The Matrix, and its subsequent works, is property of Warner Bros.
-Pictures, and is protected under copyright law.
+The copyright of "The Matrix", and its subsequent works, and the entire franchise, is property of Warner Bros.
+Pictures and its respective owners, and is protected under copyright law.

-The author does not claim copyright over The Matrix or any subsequent works belonging to Warner Bros.
-Pictures, and therefore, only claims copyright over the software RubyMatrix.
+The author does not claim copyright over "The Matrix", or any subsequent works belonging to "The Matrix" franchise belonging to Warner Bros.
+Pictures and its respective owners, and therefore, only claims copyright over the software RubyMatrix.